jhpyle/docassemble/_docs/interviews.md

 If the user visits the main (or "root") URL for the site, e.g., `https://interview.example.com`, the user will be redirected to the URL indicated by the [`root redirect url`] configuration directive.
-A typical way to use this feature is to direct users to a web site outside of **docassemble** where they can find out information about the services you offer.
+A typical way to use this feature is to direct users to a web site outside of the Docassemble Framework where they can find out information about the services you offer.

 If you don't have a [`root redirect url`] set, the user will be